The Specialized Tarmac SL7 and Specialized Roubaix are two high-performance road bikes designed for different types of riding.

 Comp | FACT 10r | FACT 10r |

 Each frameset is Rider First Engineered™, Specialized’s way of weaving the carbon fiber layup differently according to the frame size.
-This technology has been around since the Specialized Tarmac SL in 2014.
+This technology has been around since the Specialized Tarmac in 2014.

 The concept behind Rider First Engineered™ is that every rider has a unique combination of body geometry, weight distribution, and riding style.
 A bike optimized for one rider may not be ideal for another.

 To address this issue, Specialized uses a combination of computer modeling and real-world testing to create a unique frame design for each size of bike they produce.
-This means that the geometry and layup of the carbon fiber are tailored to the specific demands of riders of different sizes, resulting in a bike that performs optimally for each rider.
+This means that the geometry and layup of the carbon fiber are tailored to the specific demands of cyclists of different sizes, resulting in a bike that performs optimally for each rider.

 Frame sizes

 The Specialized Tarmac SL7 and Roubaix are available in seven frameset sizes; 44, 49, 52, 54, 56, 58, and 61.
-The frame sizes would cater to cyclists between 4’8” to 6’5” (142 to 196cm).
+The frame sizes would cater to cyclists between 4’8” to 6’5” (142 to 196cm) tall.

 More reading : Specialized Bike Size vs Height Guide